-I am a bit behind the times and have only recently moved over to a WiFi-based Internet service from a hard-wired Ethernet-based service.
-When I did this I had to make the decision between using a PCI-E WiFi card in my desktop computer or using a USB WiFi adapter which seemed to be a lot less hassle to me.
+I am a bit behind the times and have only recently moved over to WiFi-based Internet service from a hard-wired Ethernet-based service.
+When I did this, I had to decide between using a PCI-E WiFi card in my desktop computer or using a USB WiFi adapter which seemed to be a lot less hassle to me.

-When I first looked at these two options I thought to myself “well they do the same job don’t they so why bother researching this any further?”
+When I first looked at these two options, I thought to myself “well they do the same job don’t they so why bother researching this any further?”
 I am a curious person by nature and I just couldn’t help myself.
-I had to know what the real differences were and so I went on a mission to find out.
+I had to know what the real differences were, so I went on a mission to find out.

 In this article, I will share my findings with you.
-If you are facing the same decision about PCI-E WiFi card vs USB then I sincerely hope that this will help you out and prevent you from going through the same pain that I did!
+If you are facing the same decision about PCI-E WiFi card vs USB, I sincerely hope that this will help you and prevent you from going through the same pain that I did!

 What is a PCI-E WiFi Adapter?

 The first part of my research was to find out what kinds of PCI-E WiFi adapters were available as I wasn’t 100% sure.
-If you have a desktop computer that has a spare PCI-E slot available then you can get a wireless adapter that has at least one antenna that will communicate directly with your WiFi router.
+However, suppose you have a desktop computer that has a spare PCI-E slot available.
+In that case, you can get a wireless adapter that has at least one antenna that will communicate directly with your WiFi router.

 It is actually a pretty easy thing to do.
-If you really don’t fancy doing this then you can always ask a computer shop to do it for you or a friend or family member who knows a bit about computers.
+If you really don’t fancy doing this, you can always ask a computer shop to do it for you or a friend or family member who knows a bit about computers.

 What is a USB WiFi Adapter?

 This is a USB device that provides connectivity with your WiFi router.
-Not all USB adapters come with external antenna but a lot do these days.
-Most desktop computers have a number of USB slots available and as long as you have one free then you can use a USB wireless adapter.
+Not all USB adapters come with an external antenna, but a lot do these days.
+Also, most desktop computers have a number of USB slots available and as long as you have one free, you can use a USB wireless adapter.